 For me, however, just please stop looking into the mirror—you look great with that headband on.

 This concludes my July 17th entry in the OWLS “Mirrors” blog tour.
 Please check out Rai (Rai’s Anime Blog) who went right before me and wrote about accepting every fiber of one’s being in the gorgeously grim Elfen Lied.
-And now, I’ll turn it over to Carla (Pop Culture Literary) for this Wednesday, July 19th!
+And now, I’ll turn it over to Carla (Pop Culture Literary) on Wondering Son and its visual portrayal of gender norms this Wednesday, July 19th!
 Thank you so much for reading, and until next time, this has been

 – Takuto, your host